Welcome to our home!

 We live in a small town near Savannah in south Georgia.
 Our family of 5 purchased our home in 2017 after living in England for a year.
-My husband was in the Army but retired in the summer of 2020 and we're staying put at long last!
-We are slowly but surely updating our new "forever home" and making it our own.
+My husband was in the Army but retired in the summer of 2020 and we’re staying put at long last!
+(Updated 2021: haha!
+We moved again, see our Marsh House tour for our current home!)
+We are slowly but surely updating our new “forever home” and making it our own.

 The front entry is one of our favorite parts of the home.
 The doors had been painted over with brown paint at some point and my husband Randy painstakingly stripped and refinished them back to their former glory as one of his first projects around the house.